DawnPaladin/gial-degree-planner/README.md

-# GIAL Degree Planner
+# DIU Degree Planner

 by [Alexa Anderson](http://github.com/PopularDemand), [James Harris](http://github.com/DawnPaladin), and [Luke Schleicher](https://github.com/luke-schleicher)

-This app helps students at [GIAL](http://www.gial.edu) plan which courses to take and provides their advisors with information about their plans.
+This app helps students at [DIU](http://www.diu.edu) plan which courses to take and provides their advisors with information about their plans.

-**[Try it out!](https://gial-demo.herokuapp.com/)** You can log in with the email address **admin@gial.edu** and the password **adminpass**.
+**[Try it out!](https://diu-demo.herokuapp.com/)** You can log in with the email address **admin@diu.edu** and the password **adminpass**.

 ## Background

-Students at the [Graduate Institute of Applied Linguistics](http://www.gial.edu) are required to complete an Intended Plan of Study to help them plan which classes to take.
+Students at the [Graduate Institute of Applied Linguistics](http://www.diu.edu) are required to complete an Intended Plan of Study to help them plan which classes to take.
 This has historically been a labor-intensive process involving lots of spreadsheets; some tasks such as "finding out which students are enrolled in a particular class" are so time-intensive that they're usually left undone, which leads to scheduling problems.
 This app stores these plans in a relational database, accessed through a purpose-built web client.
 It dramatically accelerates the process of creating an Intended Plan of Study and instantly provides data that was previously time-prohibitive to collect.

 ## Walkthrough